By-Lucas/By-Lucas/README.md

 </a>

 <h3 align="left">
-💼 Senior Python Developer | Especialista em IA Generativa, Dados e Integrações Financeiras
+💼 Senior Python Developer | Expert in Generative AI, Data Engineering & Financial Integrations

-Sou um engenheiro de software com mais de 6 anos de experiência em IA, pipelines de dados, scraping avançado, automações inteligentes e sistemas financeiros.
-Tenho forte atuação em projetos B2B, e-commerce, saúde, ESG, cripto e inovação tecnológica.
+I'm a software engineer with over 6 years of experience designing scalable backends, building intelligent systems with LLMs, and automating real-world operations in logistics, finance, health, ESG, and e-commerce.

-Como Tech Lead e fundador da <a href="#">TK Global Technology</a>, já desenvolvi soluções robustas com IA generativa, RPA, APIs financeiras, arquiteturas escaláveis e automações de dados, sempre focado em valor real e excelência técnica.
+As Tech Lead and founder of <a href="#">TK Global Technology</a>, I architect end-to-end solutions using Generative AI, FastAPI, RPA, and custom data pipelines — always focused on real value and excellence.
 </h3>

 <p align="left">